-As noted in Part 1, Section 2.3 of these guidelines, expected to engage with potentially affected Indigenous groups.
+As noted in Part 1, Section 2.3 of these guidelines, the proponent is expected to engage with Indigenous groups that may be affected by the project.
 For the purposes of developing the EIS, the proponent will engage with Indigenous groups that may be affected by the project, to obtain their views on:

-- the project; - effects of changes to the environment on Indigenous peoples (health and socio-economic conditions; physical and cultural heritage, including any structure, site or thing that is of historical, archaeological, paleontological or architectural significance; and current use of lands and resources for traditional purposes) pursuant to paragraph 5(1)(c) of CEAA 2012; and - potential adverse impacts of the project on Aboriginal and Treaty rights, in respect of the Crown's duty to consult, and where appropriate, accommodate Indigenous peoples.
+- the project; - the effects of changes to the environment on Aboriginal peoples (including health and socio-economic conditions; physical and cultural heritage, including any structure, site or thing that is of historical, archaeological, paleontological or architectural significance; and current use of lands and resources for traditional purposes) pursuant to paragraph 5(1)(c) of CEAA 2012; and - the potential adverse impacts of the project on Aboriginal or Treaty rights, and where appropriate, accommodation.